-For each of the years ended December 31, 2022 and 2021, the Company's effective tax rate was (837.4)% and (10.7)%, respectively.
-In 2022, the Company's effective tax rate differed from the statutory rate due to additional taxes assessed as a result of the settlement of the income tax audit in Korea, the Company recording a valuation allowance on U.S. deferred tax assets largely driven by changes in expected earnings mix between jurisdictions and the relative impact of these items on decreased earnings.
-In 2021, the Company's effective rate differed from the statutory rate due to the effect of changes in valuation allowances recorded in certain jurisdictions, taking the IRC Section 250 deduction and applying tax credits.
+For each of the years ended December 31, 2023 and 2022, the Company's effective tax rate was (98.1)% and (837.4)%, respectively.
+In 2023, the Company's effective tax rate differed from the statutory rate due to the mix of earnings across jurisdictions and the associated valuation allowances recorded on losses in certain jurisdictions.
+In 2022, the Company's effective rate differed from the statutory rate due to additional taxes assessed as a result of the settlement of the income tax audit in Korea, the Company recording a valuation allowance on U.S. deferred tax assets largely driven by changes in expected earnings mix between jurisdictions and the relative impact of these items on decreased earnings.